by Wayne McRae

 Neurodiversity is a kind of diversity that embraces a range of differences in individual brain function and behavioral traits.
 It regards these differences as part of normal variation in the human population.
 Generally, the term is used to refer to individuals who have neurological differences like those diagnosed with autism spectrum disorder or ASD.
 Of course, the definition of neurodiversity is broad because the autism spectrum itself is broad.

-There is a common misconception among businesses that embracing neurodiverse individuals in an organization would require extensive time and effort.
+There is a common misconception among businesses that embracing neurodivergent individuals in an organization would require extensive time and effort.
 What we’ve found repeatedly is that, while the approach to neurodiversity should be carefully planned, it is certainly worthwhile.
 The return on the time you invest in training and workplace accommodation, if any is needed at all, is significant.

-Very often – with the right structure to support cultural integration, supervision, and skill development – the business value a neurodiverse employee offers is greater than industry standards.
+Very often – with the right structure to support cultural integration, supervision, and skill development – the business value a neurodivergent employee offers is greater than industry standards.
 When neurodiverse teams are measured against other teams where neurodiversity is lacking, neurodiverse teams consistently exceed expectations.

 When you get the chance to sit down with someone who thinks differently and who wants to be a part of your team, you realize quickly you have an opportunity to expand the way the team works, to enhance problem-solving, to operate more efficiently.
 You realize quickly this is not just about the good intentions of a diversity and inclusion initiative – it is about building a very real competitive advantage for your company.